openstack/ceilometer/doc/source/install/upgrade.rst

 4. Upgrade the polling agent(s)

    The new polling agent can be started alongside the old agent only if no new pollsters were added.
-If not, new polling agents must start only in it's own partitioning group and poll only the new pollsters.
+If not, new polling agents must start only in its own partitioning group and poll only the new pollsters.
 After all old agents are upgraded, the polling agents can be changed to poll both new pollsters AND the old ones.